 And lyrically, we are shown that the rapper’s personality and identity are just as colorful!
 As she states in “Gemini”: “Intelligent, adaptable, agile, communicative / Informative, creative, and everybody hates it / Imagination colorful and I just entertain it / A poet and a dreamer, I’ma seize the world and take it.”

 Everything Sucks and Everything is Beautiful balance each other like yin and yang.
-They are the products of someone who finds beauty in embracing their identity, in all their dimensions.
+They are the products of someone who finds beauty in embracing their identity in all of its dimensions.
 And perhaps, we may also learn something from that.

 Listen to the albums >here<